MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 ### Configure Provisioning Hierarchy

-This page is used to map the DN component, for example OU, to the object type that should be provisioned, for example organizationalUnit. leve this default click next
+This page is used to map the DN component, for example OU, to the object type that should be provisioned, for example organizationalUnit. leave this default click next

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/80016dc45b50a0b1b08ea51ad8b37977.png)